alethena/Share-Dispenser-Two-Sided/README.md

 Share prices are entered by the user in Rappen (0.01 XCHF).
 Hence we need a factor of 10**16 inbetween.

 All arithmetic operations are handled using the `safeMath` open-zeppelin library (https://www.npmjs.com/package/openzeppelin-solidity).
-Given transaction costs (as well as usage fee and spread) rounding errors in integer division will not lead to an arbitrage possibility through repeated buying and selling.
+Given transaction costs (as well as usage fee) rounding errors in integer division will not lead to an arbitrage possibility through repeated buying and selling.

 **Additional Functions**